SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 # Pink Reflections

-Pinkie Pie bounces up the stairs of Sugarcube Corner to her room, a wide grin plastered on her face.
+Pinkie Pie bounces up the stairs of Sugarcube Corner to her room with a wide grin plastered on her face.
 She sighs in satisfaction to herself.

 "Another successful party planned!
 That one was quite a doozy."